billyramundo/Sentinel/doc/app-maintenance-documentation.md

 ## Install Instructions
 To install and run our application, follow the following steps:
-1. Install Node version 14.18.1
+1. Install Node.js version 14.18.1
-2. Install npm version 8.1.1
+2. Install Node Package Manager (npm) version 8.1.1
-3. In your console, run 'npm install --global expo-cli'
+3. In your console, run `npm install --global expo-cli`
-4. Download our codebase
+4. Clone this repository
-5. Navigate to the code folder on your local machine and run 'npm install' to install all of the necessary libraries
+5. Navigate to the cloned directory on your local machine and run `npm install` to install all of the necessary libraries
-6. Now, run 'npm start' in the code folder to launch the Expo Metro Bundler
+6. Now, run `npm start` in the cloned directory to launch the Expo Metro Bundler
-7. Here, you can chose to launch the application in the web, an ios or andriod simulator, or locally on your phone
+7. Here, you can chose to launch the application on the web, on an iOS or Android simulator, or locally, on your own phone

 Running Locally:
-- If you would like to run the application locally on your phone:
+- If you would like to run the application locally, on your phone:
-1. Download the ExpoGo application from the App store
+  1. Download the [Expo Go](https://expo.dev/client) application from the App store
-2. Run 'npm start' to navigate to the Expo Metro Bundler
+  2. Run `npm start` to launch the Expo Metro Bundler
   3. On your phone, scan the QR code on the Metro Bundler webpage, and click the link that pops up.
-This will launch the app in the ExpoGo application.
+This will launch the app in the Expo Go application.

 ## Update or Change Key Non-Programming Components
 To change database information, one would need to be granted ownership access to our Firebase Sentinel database linked here: https://console.firebase.google.com/u/1/project/sentinel-a6249/overview.
 We cannot display the actual account information, as the databse is accessed through a team member's Google account, which is why we would grant ownership to new programmmers instead.
 Then, they would be able to change both the rules and the information stored here.
-The web infrastructure is expandable and allows for, say, switching to another domain instead of tunnel.kundu.io in the future.
-If these things were changed, which is unlikely, because they are inextricably linked in the source code, it would be by means of an update.
-The current IP address of the routing server is 143.244.202.43 .
-Contact 917-696-8150 for any further questions.
+The web infrastructure is expandable and allows for, say, switching to another domain instead of the current one (`https://tunnel.kundu.io`) in the future.
+If these things were changed, which is unlikely, because they are inextricably linked in source code, it would be by means of an app update (if distributed on the App Store).
+The current IPv4 address of the routing server is `143.244.202.43`.
+Contact [isabel.garfinkel@duke.edu](mailto:isabel.garfinkel@duke.edu) for any further questions.

 ## Open Source Tools and Libraries
 #### Front end